-Their timeframe as a look back period of considering a pre-existing medical condition or injury considered as pre-existing is 120 days.
+Their timeframe as a look-back period for considering a pre-existing medical condition or injury considered as pre-existing is 120 days.
 Suppose you’ve been diagnosed or treated by a doctor for a condition in the 120 days period before and including the day of your purchase of insurance.

 While written approval from a doctor isn’t necessary, it’s recommended if you’ve had surgery or cancer treatment recently.
 You may need to submit medical records or provide recent medical history.